Bozeman, Montana: Transportation

 Freight rail service is provided by Montana Rail Link, a privately held Class II railroad that connects Spokane, Washington, with Huntley, Montana.
 The city was last served by passenger rail in 1979 by the North Coast Hiawatha at Bozeman Depot.

-Bozeman has operated a free public bus system called Streamline since 2006.
-Streamline operates four routes covering the University, Bozeman-Deaconess Hospital, Gallatin Valley Mall, 7th Avenue and 19th Avenue shopping areas, and downtown.
-The system is funded by a variety of Federal, State, and local sources.
-The Gallatin Big Sky Transportation District has operated the Skyline bus service between Bozeman and Big Sky since December 2006.
+The Gallatin Big Sky Transportation District has operated the Skyline bus service, a zero-fare public bus system with six routes, since 2006.

+Intercity bus service to the city is provided by Jefferson Lines.